KumoCorp/kumomta/docs/reference/kumo/configure_bounce_classifier.md

-The classifier must be configured with a set of rules files that provide mappings from a set of regular expressions to the available clasification codes.
+The classifier must be configured with a set of rules files that provide mappings from a set of regular expressions to the available classification codes.

-`kumo.configure_bounce_classifier` will compile the merged set of files and rules into an efficient regexset that can quickly match the rule to the classification code.
+`kumo.configure_bounce_classifier` will compile the merged set of files and rules into an efficient regex set that can quickly match the rule to the classification code.

 Once the classifier has been configured via this function,